Skip to main content

 The Mechanics

-Trades execute instantly.
 Submit a buy or sell and it settles in real time - no block confirmations, no mempool, no waiting.
 The price you see when you submit is the price you get.

-No gas required.
 Trading on Spawn is gasless.
-You don't pay transaction fees to buy or sell during the bonding curve phase.
+You don't pay network gas or approval transactions to buy or sell.
 Gas only comes into play if you're depositing or withdrawing from the vault.
+A 1% platform fee applies to bonding curve trades - see Fees & Economics.

-Price updates continuously.
 As buys and sells happen, the bonding curve price moves.
 Everyone watching sees the same live price.
 There's no stale state or quote lag during high-traffic periods.

 What You Won't Find Here